ggruen/SocketConnection/Development.md

 Rather than hammering your personal email account, I recommend installing a local IMAP server, like [imap-server](https://www.npmjs.com/package/imap-server)

-- cd # Go wherever you want to put the server code.
+First, `cd` to wherever you want to put the server code.
 Can be temporary like /tmp or ~/Downloads.
+Then, install `imap-server`

-- mkdir imap-test-server
+    mkdir imap-test-server
-- cd imap-test-server
+    cd imap-test-server
-- npm install imap-server
+    npm install imap-server

 In your imap-test-server directory, Put this script into `imap-test-server.js`: